 A student pilot needs at least 5~10 hours of solo flight before a private pilot license application.

-Regardless, it is common for student pilots to fly 55 hours on average before they are ready for private pilot license application.
+It is common for student pilots to fly 55 hours on average before they are ready for a private pilot license application.

-Let’s do some math to figure out how long does it take to get a private pilot license.
+Let’s do some math to figure out how long it takes to get a private pilot license.

 Assuming you need to fly 55 hours for your private pilot license.

-- You may choose to fly 3 times a week and each time you can fly 2 hours.
+- You may choose to fly three times a week, and each time you can fly for 2 hours.

 - Thus you can fly 3 Flight X 2 Hours = 6 Hours a week of flying time.

-- In a month, you can fly 6 Hours X 4 Weeks = 24 hours a month.
+- You can fly 6 Hours X 4 Weeks = 24 hours a month.

-Thus it would take approximately 2 months for you to complete 55 hours of flying time.
+Thus it would take approximately two months to complete 55 hours of flying time.